Solar minimum: Predicting solar minimum cycles

 Their non-linear character makes predictions of solar activity very difficult.
 The solar minimum is characterized by a period of decreased solar activity with few, if any, sunspots.
-Scientists from the National Center for Atmospheric Research (NCAR) also developed a computer model of solar dynamics (Solar dynamo) for more accurate predictions and have confidence in the forecast based upon a series of test runs with the newly developed model simulating the strength of the past eight solar cycles with more than 98% accuracy.

-In hindsight the prediction proved to be wildly inaccurate and not representative of the observed sunspot numbers.
+Scientists from the US National Center for Atmospheric Research (NCAR) also developed a computer model of solar dynamics (Solar dynamo) for more accurate predictions and have confidence in the forecast based upon a series of test runs with the newly developed model simulating the strength of the past eight solar cycles with more than 98% accuracy.
+In hindsight the prediction proved to be inaccurate and not representative of the observed sunspot numbers.

-During 2008–09 NASA scientists noted that the Sun is undergoing a "deep solar minimum," stating: "There were no sunspots observed on 266 of [2008's] 366 days (73%).
+During 2008–2009 NASA scientists noted that the Sun was undergoing a "deep solar minimum," stating: "There were no sunspots observed on 266 of [2008's] 366 days (73%).
 Prompted by these numbers, some observers suggested that the solar cycle had hit bottom in 2008.
 Sunspot counts for 2009 dropped even lower.
 As of September 14, 2009 there were no sunspots on 206 of the year's 257 days (80%).
 Solar physicist Dean Pesnell of the Goddard Space Flight Center came to the following conclusion: "We're experiencing a very deep solar minimum."
 His statement was confirmed by other specialists in the field.
-"This is the quietest sun we've seen in almost a century," agreed sunspot expert David Hathaway of the National Space Science and Technology Center NASA/Marshall Space Flight Center.
-However, the activity is still at a higher level than at a grand solar minimum.
+"This is the quietest sun we've seen in almost a century," agreed sunspot expert David Hathaway of the US National Space Science and Technology Center NASA/Marshall Space Flight Center.
+However, the activity was still at a higher level than at a grand solar minimum.